+3 class and 2 lab hrs/wk, 4 cr.
 Describes Earth's coordinate system, observational astronomy, the moon and the planets, evolution of the solar system, and the sun.
 Lab demonstrations illustrate principles of our solar system.
-Prerequisite: Grade of C or higher in MTH070.
+Prerequisite: Grade of C or better in MTH070.
 Class fee \$10.
 F